-The conference version of FY2006 supplemental bill - H.R.
-4939 - includes \$69.0 billion for military operations, foreign aid programs, and embassy operations for Iraq and Afghanistan and other GWOT - \$2.2 billion below the request.
-The House passed H.R.
-4939 on June 13, 2006 and the bill is expected to reach the Senate floor soon.
+The enacted version of FY2006 supplemental bill - H.R.
+4939/P.L.109-234 - includes \$69.0 billion for military operations, foreign aid programs, and embassy operations for Iraq and Afghanistan and other GWOT - \$2.2 billion below the request.
+H.R.
+4939 was passed by the House on June 13, 2006 and by the Senate on June 15th and signed by the president the same day.

 DOD's funding covers the cost of special pays, military operations and support of deployed personnel, repairing and buying equipment, building and improving military facilities overseas, training Afghan and Iraqi security forces, and providing enhanced security at DOD bases.
-The remainder was provided in regular defense bills or in transfers from regular appropriations.
-All funds were either categorized as emergency funding or were otherwise exempted from ceilings applying to discretionary spending in Congress's annual budget resolutions.
-Some members have argued that continuing to fund ongoing operations in supplementals reduces Congressional oversight and makes less apparent the likely effect of this spending on the budget deficit.
+The remainder was provided in regular defense bills or in transfers from regular appropriations.4 All funds were either categorized as emergency funding or were otherwise exempted from ceilings applying to discretionary spending in Congress's annual budget resolutions.5 Some members have argued that continuing to fund ongoing operations in supplementals reduces Congressional oversight and makes less apparent the likely effect of this spending on the budget deficit.

-Through the FY2006 supplemental, the State Department and USAID have together would receive about \$35 billion for Iraq and Afghanistan for reconstruction, embassy operations and construction, and various foreign aid programs in regular and supplemental appropriation acts.
+Through the FY2006 supplemental, the State Department and USAID have together would receive about \$35 billion for Iraq and Afghanistan for reconstruction, embassy operations and construction, and various foreign aid programs in regular and supplemental appropriation acts.6